Murder of Jean McConville

 In 1999, the IRA acknowledged that it had killed McConville and eight others of the "Disappeared".
 It claimed she had been passing information about republicans to the British Army in exchange for money and that a transmitter had been found in her flat.
 A report by the Police Ombudsman found no evidence for this or other rumours.

 Before the Troubles, the IRA had a policy of killing informers within its own ranks.
-From the start of the conflict the term informer was also used for civilians who were suspected of providing information on paramilitary organisations to the security forces.
+From the start of the conflict the term "informer" was also used for civilians who were suspected of providing information on paramilitary organisations to the security forces.
 Other Irish republican and loyalist paramilitaries also carried out such killings.
-As she was a widowed mother of ten, the McConville killing was particularly controversial.
+As she was a recently widowed mother of ten, the McConville killing was particularly controversial.
 Her body was not found until 2003, and the crime has not been solved.
 The Police Ombudsman found that the Royal Ulster Constabulary (RUC) did not begin to investigate the disappearance properly until 1995.

 Biography

 Jean Murray was born on 7 May 1934 to a Protestant family in East Belfast but converted after marrying Arthur McConville, a Catholic former British Army soldier, with whom she had ten children.
 After being intimidated out of a Protestant district by loyalists in 1969, the McConville family moved to West Belfast's Divis Flats in the Lower Falls Road.
 Arthur died from cancer in January 1972.

 At the time of her death, Jean McConville lived at 1A St Jude's Walk, which was part of the Divis Flats complex.
 This was an IRA stronghold, from which attacks were regularly launched against the British Army and Royal Ulster Constabulary (RUC).
 Since the death of her husband, she had been raising their ten children, who were aged between six and twenty.
 Their son Robbie was a member of the Official IRA and was interned in Long Kesh at the time of her death.
-He defected to the Irish National Liberation Army (INLA) in 1974.
+He defected to the socialist Irish National Liberation Army in 1974.